 Based on the information above, assess the merits of the sponsorship offer.
 Note: assessment must take account of the following points:

-- ☐ the sponsorship must be cost and outcome effective, realisable, measurable and must meet the purpose for which the sponsorship is being sought.
-The sponsorship must provide a clear and direct benefit to the NSW Police Force and the community and meet the needs of the program/initiative being sponsored - ☐ the benefit of the goods or services provided to the NSW Police Force must outweigh (i) the costs of supporting those goods or services; and (ii) the cost of the benefits provided to the sponsor by the NSW Police Force in return - u funding for the day-to-day operating costs of the benefit received (including running, maintenance and insurance costs) and for the benefit provided by the NSW Police Force, must be available from the Command budget or provided in the sponsorship agreement the sponsorship must not involve commercial endorsement by the NSW Police Force of the sponsor or the sponsor's products, services or activities the sponsorship must not be linked to a requirement that the NSW Police Force purchase or contract to purchase goods or services in return the sponsorship must not compromise, impose or imply conditions that limit, or appear to limit, the NSW Police Force's ability to carry out its functions fully and impartially no inducement or favour can be promised to the proposed sponsor, such as the purchase of the sponsor's products, or suggesting that sponsorship is a requirement for future business dealings with the NSW Police Force no personal benefit must flow to any NSW Police Force employee from the sponsorship the officers conducting the selection and assessment process must not be aware of any conflict of interest resulting from their being involved in the process.
-As sess whether any goods or services to be received are fit for purpose: all services or goods offered must be evaluated against operational criteria to determine if they are fit for the purpose of the sponsored program/initiative the product must not be equipment that the NSW Police Force is unable to support such as non police standard IT and communications equipment substandard equipment must not be accepted just because it is free of charge. Εv aluation of Competing Offers more than one organisation has made a sponsorship offer, assess how the offers mpare with each other, for example, in the areas of: company profile - which company is a better fit with the NSW Police Force which company has the best reputation/public perception which benefit (good or service offered) best meets the needs of the program/initiative being sponsored which benefit is most cost effective (highest market value for the least input of Police resources)
+- the sponsorship must be cost and outcome effective, realisable, measurable and must meet the purpose for which the sponsorship is being sought.
+The sponsorship must provide a clear and direct benefit to the NSW Police Force and the community and meet the needs of the program/initiative being sponsored - □ the benefit of the goods or services provided to the NSW Police Force must outweigh (i) the costs of supporting those goods or services; and (ii) the cost of the benefits provided to the sponsor by the NSW Police Force in return - funding for the day-to-day operating costs of the benefit received (including running, maintenance and insurance costs) and for the benefit provided by the NSW Police Force, must be available from the Command budget or provided in the sponsorship agreement

+- □ the sponsorship must not involve commercial endorsement by the NSW Police Force of the sponsor or the sponsor's products, services or activities - □ the sponsorship must not be linked to a requirement that the NSW Police Force purchase or contract to purchase goods or services in return - □ the sponsorship must not compromise, impose or imply conditions that limit, or appear to limit, the NSW Police Force's ability to carry out its functions fully and impartially - □ the sponsorship must not compromise or contravene existing sponsorship agreements entered into with the NSW Police Force - □ the sponsorship must be direct.
+The benefit must not be received via a third party to enable companies to provide sponsorship who are prohibited from doing so - no inducement or favour can be promised to the proposed sponsor, such as the purchase of the sponsor's products, or suggesting that sponsorship is a requirement for future business dealings with the NSW Police Force - no personal benefit must flow to any NSW Police Force employee from the sponsorship - □ the officers conducting the selection and assessment process must not be aware of any conflict of interest resulting from their being involved in the process.

+Assess whether any goods or services to be received are fit for purpose:

+- □ all services or goods offered must be evaluated against operational criteria to determine if they are fit for the purpose of the sponsored program/initiative - the product must not be equipment that the NSW Police Force is unable to support such as non police standard IT and communications equipment - □ substandard equipment must not be accepted just because it is free of charge.

+Evaluation of Competing Offers

+If more than one organisation has made a sponsorship offer, assess how the offers compare with each other, for example, in the areas of:

+- □ company profile which company is a better fit with the NSW Police Force - □ which company has the best reputation/public perception - which benefit (good or service offered) best meets the needs of the program/initiative being sponsored - which benefit is most cost effective (highest market value for the least input of Police resources) - □ If recommending acceptance, the sponsorship agreement can be completed and attached for signature by the relevant Assistant Commissioner.